humairoh22/etl-with-luigi/README.md

 ## Solutions
 Create ETL pipeline to:
 - Extract data from different sources.
+For team DS will scrape data from a website.
-- Do data validation to know deeper what inside of these data.
+- Do data validation to know deeper what inside of these data, the columns that need to transform, and etc.
 - Transforming each data source based on what we found when exploring the data.
 - Load all data into one database PosgtreSQL.